-Although we have gathered colossal quantities of beliefs, state-of-the-art work [8] reports that our knowledge bases are far from complete.
-For instance, nearly 97% persons in Freebase have unknown parents.
-To populate the incomplete knowledge repositories, scientists either compete the performance of relation extraction between two named entities on manually annotated text datasets, such as ACE^[4] and MUC^[5], or look for effective approaches on improving the accuracy of link prediction within the knowledge graphs constructed by the repositories without using extra free texts.
+Although we have gathered colossal quantities of beliefs, state-of-the-art work [West et al. 2014] reports that our knowledge bases are far from complete.
+For instance, nearly 97% persons in Freebase have no records about their parents, whereas we human beings can still find the clue of their immediate family for most of the Freebase persons via searching on the web and looking up their Wiki.
+To populate the incomplete knowledge repositories assisted by computers, scientists either compete the performance of relation extraction between two named entities on manually annotated text datasets, such as ACE4 and MUC5, or look for effective approaches on improving the accuracy of link prediction within the knowledge graphs constructed by the repositories without using extra free texts.

-Recently, studies on text-based knowledge population have benefited a lot from a grateful paradigm called distantly supervised relation extraction (DSRE [9]) which bridges the gap between structured knowledge bases and unstructured free texts.
+Recently, studies on text-based knowledge population have benefited a lot from a grateful paradigm called distantly supervised relation extraction (DSRE [Mintz et al. 2009]) which bridges the gap between structured knowledge bases and unstructured free texts.
 It alleviates the labor of manual annotation by means of automatically aligning each triplet $\langle h, r, t \rangle$ from knowledge bases to the corresponding relation mention m in free texts.
-However the latest research [10] points out that DSRE still suffers from the problem of sparse and noisy features.
-Although Fan et al. fix the issue to some extent via leveraging the low-dimensional matrix factorization, the approach could not handle large-scale datasets as discussed in their academic article [10].
+However the latest research [Fan et al. 2014] points out that DSRE still suffers from the problem of sparse and noisy features.
+Although Fan et al. fix the issue to some extent via leveraging the low-dimensional matrix factorization, the approach could not handle large-scale datasets as discussed in their academic article [Fan et al. 2014].

-Fortunately, the knowledge embedding techniques [11, 12] enlighten us to encode the high-dimensional sparse features into low-dimensional distributed representations.
-A simple but effective model is TransE [13] which trains a vector representation for each entity and relation in large-scale knowledge bases without considering any text information.
-Even though Weston et al. [14], Wang et al. [15] and Fan et al. [16] broaden this field by adding word embeddings, there is still no comprehensive and elegant model that can integrate such large-scale heterogeneous resources to satisfy multiple subtasks of knowledge population including entity inference, relation prediction and triplet classification.
+Fortunately, the knowledge embedding techniques [Bordes et al. 2011; Bordes et al. 2014] enlighten us to encode the high-dimensional sparse features into low-dimensional distributed representations.
+A simple but effective model is TransE [Bordes et al. 2013] which trains a vector representation for each entity and relation in large-scale knowledge bases without considering any text information.
+Even though Weston et al. [Weston et al. 2013], Wang et al. [Wang et al. 2014a] and Fan et al. [Fan et al. 2015] broaden this field by adding word embeddings, there is still no comprehensive and elegant model that can integrate such large-scale heterogeneous resources to satisfy multiple subtasks of knowledge population including entity inference, relation prediction and triplet classification.